yeonjuan/html-eslint/docs/all-rules.md

 title: All Rules
 ---

-- 🔧 - Meaning the rule can fix problems automatically by running eslint `--fix` options.
+- 🔧 - Meaning the rule can fix problems aotomatically by running eslint `--fix` options.
 - ⭐ - Meaning the rule is recommended.

-### Best Practice
+### Best Pracice

 | rule | description |  |
 | :--- | :---| :--- |